-(b) the redraw option has not been cancelled by us under this section ‘Redraw’ and the clause(s) under the heading ‘Cancelling redraw’ or by any one of you (unless the option has subsequently been re-activated);
+(b) the redraw option has not been cancelled or suspended by us under this section ‘Redraw’ and the clause(s) under the heading ‘Cancelling or suspending redraw’ or by any one of you (unless the option has subsequently been re-activated);

 (c) the redraw amount is at least a minimum amount which we determine from time to time; and